ericzrinsky/discogs/case_study.md

 ### Register A Client ID For A Spotify Application

-After you have gained access to the Spotify for Developers portal, navigate to the dashboard at the following address:
+If you haven't already done so, register for access to the [Spotify For Developers](https://developer.spotify.com/dashboard) Portal.
+After you have gained access, navigate to the dashboard at the following address:

 ```
 https://developer.spotify.com/dashboard/applications
 ```

-Since this is the first time we've accessed the Spotify For Developers portal, we need to first create a "Client ID" for the web application we will build in this step.
+We need to create a "Client ID" for the web application we will build in this step.
 Click the "Create A Client ID Button."

 ![Spotify For Developers - Dashboard](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i4.png "Create A Client ID")

-Fill out the text boxes for "Step 1."
-In this step, we provide Spotify with details about our application and what it will do.
+Fill out the textboxes for "Step 1."
+In this step, provide **Spotify** with details about the application and what it will do.
 When you're finished, click the "Next" button.

 ![Spotify For Developers - Create A Client ID](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i5.png "Step 1")

-Since we are not developing this application to sell it, we can click the "No" button in "Step 2."
+Since this is not a commercial application, click the "No" button in "Step 2."

 ![Spotify For Developers - Create A Client ID](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i6.png "Step 2")

-After reading the "Developer Terms of Service," "Branding Guidelines," and "Privacy Policy," click the checkboxes next to each term and then click the "Submit" button.
+After reading the "Developer Terms of Service," "Branding Guidelines," and "Privacy Policy," click the checkboxes next to each item and then click the "Submit" button.

 ![Spotify For Developers - Create A Client ID](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i7.png "Step 3")

-We have no successfully created our "Client ID" and our application is registered with Spotify.
+We have now created our "Client ID" and the application is registered with **Spotify**.

 ![Spotify For Developers - Create A Client ID](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i8.png "Registration Complete")

+It's time to build.

 [Back To Top](#top)